ooibc88/blockbench/README.md

 * [libcurl](https://curl.haxx.se/libcurl/)

+* Docker-Container
+  The `container` folder contains a Dockerfile that creates a Docker container with all required C++ dependencies.
+You can use this Container to build the kvstore workload

 ### Node.js libraries
 Go to [micro](src/micro) directory and use `npm install` to install the dependency libraries
 * [Web3.js](https://github.com/ethereum/web3.js/)